jdcloudcom/en/documentation/Elastic-Compute/Cloud-Disk-Service/FAQ/FAQ.md

 **Q: How to expand multi-point attached disk?**

-Multi-point attached disk can only be expanded in “available” state
+Multi-point attached disk can only be expanded in "available" state

 **Q: How to use the multi-point mounted disk correctly?**